The Joy of Sect: Production

-The episode was the second and last episode written by Steve O'Donnell and was based on an idea from David Mirkin.
-Mirkin had been the show runner during seasons five and six, but had been brought back to run two episodes during the ninth season.
+"The Joy of Sect" was based on an idea from David Mirkin and was the last episode written by Steve O'Donnell.
+Mirkin had been the show runner during seasons five and six but had been brought back to produce two episodes during the ninth season.
 He said he was attracted to the notion of parodying cults because they are "comical, interesting and twisted".
 He conceived the episode after hearing a radio show about the history of cults whilst driving home one night.
-The main group of writers that worked on the episode were Mirkin, O'Donnell, Jace Richdale, and Kevin Curran.
-The episode's title "The Joy of Sect" was pitched by Richdale.
-Steven Dean Moore directed the episode.
+The main group of writers that worked on the episode were Mirkin, O'Donnell, Jace Richdale and Kevin Curran.
+It was directed by Steven Dean Moore.

-Aspects of the Movementarians were inspired by different cults and religions, including Scientology, Jim Jones and the Peoples Temple, the Heaven's Gate group, the Unification Church, the Oneida Society, and Bhagwan Shree Rajneesh.
-In particular, the leader driving through the fields in a Rolls-Royce was partly inspired by the Bhagwans, and the notion of holding people inside the camp against their will was a reference to Jim Jones.
-The name "Movementarians" itself was simply chosen for its awkward sound.
-The scene during the six-hour orientation video where those who get up to leave are induced to stay through peer pressure and groupthink was a reference to the Unification Church and EST Training.
-The show's producers acknowledged that the ending scene of the episode was a poke at Fox as "being the evil mind controlling network".
-The episode's script was written in 1997, at roughly the same time that the members of the Heaven's Gate cult committed mass suicide.
+Aspects of the Movementarians were inspired by real cults and new religious movements, including Scientology, Jim Jones and the Peoples Temple, Heaven's Gate, the Unification Church, the Oneida Society and Bhagwan Shree Rajneesh.
+In particular, the leader driving through the fields in a Rolls-Royce was partly inspired by the Bhagwans, and the notion of holding people inside the camp against their will was a reference to Jones.
+The scene during orientation video where those who get up to leave are induced to stay through peer pressure and groupthink was a reference to the Unification Church and EST Training.
+The episode's script was written in 1997, at roughly the same time that the members of Heaven's Gate committed mass suicide.
 The writers noticed strange parallels between Mirkin's first draft and Heaven's Gate, including the belief in the arrival of a spaceship and the group's members wearing matching clothes and odd sneakers.
 Because of these coincidences, several elements of the episode were changed so that it would be more sensitive in the wake of the suicides.
+The name "Movementarians" was simply chosen for its awkward sound.
+The show's producers acknowledged that the ending of the episode was a poke at Fox as "being the evil mind controlling network".